 Go easy on alcohol.
 More than one to two drinks a day can fuel many health problems -- and it affects your hormone levels.
 If you smoke, quit.
 “Tobacco closes blood vessels, which can make erection problems much worse,” Siegel says.

 See a doctor.
 Not ready to chat about your love life with your primary care doc?
 Find one who specializes in urology or sexual health.

 Your doctor should rule out other things that could be to blame for erection problems.
 These include high blood pressure, diabetes, or an enlarged prostate.
-He may do a blood test to check your testosterone levels.
-They drop as you age, but if they go too far down -- a condition called “low T” -- he might suggest supplements.
+They may do a blood test to check your testosterone levels.
+They drop as you age, but if they go too far down -- a condition called “low T” -- they might suggest supplements.
 These come as skin patches, gels, and injections, among other forms.

 Put your partner first.
 Find ways to be sexual with your partner even if you can’t have sex.
 Cuddling and skin-to-skin contact can boost your desire and help the two of you bond.